ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * If the KDC manages the group members' public keys:

-  - The handler associates the retrieved Client's public key to the node identifier NODENAME and to the access token.
+  - The handler associates the retrieved Client's public key to the tuple composed of the node name NODENAME, the group name GROUPNAME and the received access token.

   - The handler adds the retrieved Client's public key to the stored list of public keys stored for the group identified by GROUPNAME.
 If such list already includes a public key for the Client, but a different public key is specified in the 'client_cred' field, then the handler MUST replace the old public key in the list with the one specified in the 'client_cred' field.